The Great Willpower Debate: The Missing Piece

 Let's say you've volunteered to participate in a series of psychological experiments.
 You show up at a lab on a university campus.
-First, in Stage 1, the researchers give you a frustrating task like the Stroop test (left) where you must override your tendency to read words and focus solely on calling out colors.
+First, in Stage 1, the researchers give you a frustrating task like the Stroop test, in which words for colors are highlighted in different colors.
+You must override your tendency to read words and focus solely on calling out colors.
 You don't realize it, but this task is meant to wear out (deplete) your willpower.
 In Stage 2, you must do another task as best you can.
 This second task might be:

 How motivated would you be to persist at one of the above tasks?